-We bring together education, support for young artists and world-class music performance.
+We unite education, support for young artists and world-class performance.
 Join us at our first festival, in Abbotsbury, Dorset, from 3 to 5 July.

 Tree of Strings is a new charitable project grounded in the landscapes and communities of the South West.
 We produce a programme of world-class music performances and educational events across the year, starting in 2026.